ash/raku-course/essentials/functions/named-parameters/index.md

 ## Passing variables

-When the value that you want to pass to a function is kept in a variable, whose name coinsides with the name of the parameter, you can enjoy a special syntax that reduces typing:
+When the value that you want to pass to a function is kept in a variable, whose name coincides with the name of the parameter, you can enjoy a special syntax that reduces typing:

 ```raku
 my $from = 30;